singnet/das-toolbox/README.md

 - `python-library version`: Show currently installed and newest available versions of both, hyperon-das and hyperon-das-atomdb
 - `python-library update`: Update both hyperon-das and hyperon-das-atomdb to the newest available version.
 - `release-notes`: List available release notes versions.
+- `dbms-adapter das-peer start`: Start a DAS peer container as a server for Atoms collection and storage.
+- `dbms-adapter das-peer stop`: Stop and remove a DAS peer container.
+- `dbms-adapter das-peer restart`: Restart a DAS peer container.
+- `dbms-adapter dbms-peer run`: Start a DBMS peer client with specified database and context that connects to the DAS peer server.

 ## Examples